MAIF/otoroshi/manual.next/src/main/paradox/how-to-s/tls-termination-using-own-certificates.md

 ...
 ```

-Once generated, go back to Otoroshi and navigate to the */bo/dashboard/certificates* and click on `Add item`.
+Once generated, go back to Otoroshi and navigate to the certificates management page (`cogs icon / SSL/TLS certificates` or at @link:[`/bo/dashboard/certificates`](http://otoroshi.oto.tools:8080/bo/dashboard/certificates)) and click on `Add item`.

 Set `myservice-certificate` as `name` and `description`.